simoncoop1/CarMileageHistory-AnonymizedDataVersion/README.md

 ```
 python3 dataQs.py
 ```
 For a list of questions.

+## Web App
+  This project has a webapp for viewing the vehicles on a per postcode area basis, including cross-referencing with population data for per-capita.
+For details on running the web app please refer to the dedicated readme in Server folder.